strategineer/personal-website/content/bin/rpg/xmooks/setting.md

 # Religion

-A variety of faiths exist
+A variety of faiths exist, here's a few of the major ones.